Drolla/WavePlus_Bridge/README.md

 * Python 3
 * The Python 3 library BluePy
 * The Python 3 library yaml (PyYAML)
+* The Python 3 library paho.mqtt (if MQTT publishing is required)

 The tool has been tested with Python 3.7.2 and BluePy 1.3.0.